XSockets/XSockets.NET-4.0/README.md

-Rev. Alpha-2
+Rev. Beta-1

 #Also available on GitHub Pages
 [http://xsockets.github.io/XSockets.NET-4.0/][1]

-#Do you want to try the 4.0 alpha?
+#Do you want to try the 4.0 beta?
 Send an email to contact@xsockets.net and we will provide you with information on how to get started.

 #XSockets.NET 4 - Introduction